dekuNukem/traffic-cone-film-scanning/README.md

 With everything else sorted, it's time to print a traffic cone for your lens, and a specific film format.

 ### I have the Laowa 65mm f/2.8!

 Great!

+Download the STL files

 35mm
+6x6
+6x7
 6x9

+bottom plate dimension should be 90x90mm

 ### I'm using some other lens!

 take a look at this article to customize the cone to your specific lens

+Print using your favioute slicer

+## Putting everything together

+assembly